mvolkmann/MyUnixEnv/notes/VueNotes.md

 ```

 Any component can now access the state with `this.$store.state`.
-When many things are needed from the state,
+When many items are needed from the state,
 it is convenient to use the `mapState` function
 to make them accessible via computed properties.
 The `mapState` function returns an object that
-should be spread into the "computed" property.
+should be spread into the `computed` property.
 For example:

 ```js